-A note to my english speaking visitors: This website is intended to give you an idea about my german book Codierte Kunst (Coded Art).
-The book is currently only available in German, but I’m looking for ways to publish it in English … so stay tuned.
+A note to my english speaking visitors: This website only serves to give you an idea about my german book Codierte Kunst (Coded Art).

 In this book, I will combine two independent themes at first sight.
 It is on the one hand the computer art (Computerkunst) and on the other hand the programming, more exactly the programming with the computer language Logo or with Snap!, one of its successors.
 My increasingly intense engagement with both topics led, in addition to my first exhibition activities and a blog on Digital Art, to documenting my experiences and ideas in this book Codierte Kunst.